 of the second week of instruction.

-You may drop and add courses through MySJSU during the period of time indicated in the on-line Schedule of Classes.
+You may drop and add courses through MySJSU during the period of time indicated in the online Schedule of Classes.
 To add, get a permission number from the instructor when you attend the class, and enter it along with the class number.
 To drop, follow directions for dropping during the first week.
 If you do not attend the first class meeting the instructor also has the option to drop you.
-Dropping or adding after the given period will require paperwork, signatures and possible fees.
+Dropping or adding after the given period will require paperwork, signatures, and possible fees.
 Get paperwork from Admissions and Records in the Student Services Center.

 Requirements for Student Recitals

-See Ms. Lucy Yamakawa Cox in Music rm 165 for financial information concerning scholarships.
+See Ms. Lucy Yamakawa Cox in Music room 165 for financial information concerning scholarships.
 You must adhere to the contract requirements in your scholarship letter in order to continue to receive funding.
 All students receiving a named endowed scholarship will be asked to write a thank you letter to the donor; further information will be provided each semester.

 Auditions and Placement Exams